The Guide to Easter in Fiji© FijiPocketGuide.com

 When is Easter?

+If you’re unfamiliar with the Christian holiday, Easter is in either March or April each year.
 The date of Easter is determined by being the first Sunday after the paschal full moon.
 In other words, it happens after the vernal equinox.
 If the full moon falls on a Sunday, Easter will be celebrated on the following Sunday.
-Easter can occur on any date between March 22 and April 25 but the date is recognised well in advance each year – so just do an online search for “Easter date [year]” and you should find your answer.
+Easter can occur on any date between March 22 and April 25, but the date is recognised well in advance each year – so simply do an online search for “Easter date [year]”, and you should find your answer.

-How Does Fiji Celebrate Easter?
+How Do Fijians Celebrate Easter?

 Church Celebrations